bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

 the subsystem MUST set its privacy zone defined in the Authorization Party (AP) and be reviewed by the AP Owner before it can be connected to clients.

-For an non-exhaustive list, see: https://id.gov.bc.ca/oauth2/privacy-zones.
+For a non-exhaustive list, see [privacy zones](https://id.gov.bc.ca/oauth2/privacy-zones).

 === "Restish CLI"